ahijessi/Qianxi-YU.github.io/index.md

 ## Education
 2021-2024: Nanjing University of Science and Technology, China
 - Research Master of Arts in Linguistics
-- Thesis: Mandarin Ironic Speech Comprehension by Normal-Hearing Children and Children with Cochlear Implants | Supervisor: Dr. Ping Tang
+-- Thesis: Mandarin Ironic Speech Comprehension by Normal-Hearing Children and Children with Cochlear Implants (Supervisor: Dr. Ping Tang)

 2017-2021: Nanjing University of Science and Technology, China
 - Bachelor of Arts in English
-- Thesis: Role of High-Variability Phonetic Training on Chinese EFL Learners’ Identification and Discrimination of English Tense-Lax Vowel Contrasts /ɑ/-/ʌ/ and /i/–/ɪ/ | Supervisor: Dr. Ping Tang
+-- Thesis: Role of High-Variability Phonetic Training on Chinese EFL Learners’ Identification and Discrimination of English Tense-Lax Vowel Contrasts /ɑ/-/ʌ/ and /i/–/ɪ/ (Supervisor: Dr. Ping Tang)